galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 >
 > In particular, the `batch`, `sampleType` and `injectionOrder` columns are mandatory to correct the data from signal drift (see later in the tutorial).
-> Once we completed to fill the table, we saved the file, minding to stick with the original format.
+> Once we completed the table filling, we saved the file, minding to stick with the original format.
 Hence, our sampleMetadata was ready to be uploaded into Galaxy.
 >
 {: .tip}

 #### Upload the sampleMetada file with 'Get data'